kestra-io/docs/docs/developer-guide/best-practice/README.md

 While it is possible to code a flow with many tasks, it is not recommended to have a lot of tasks on the same flow.

 A flow can be comprised of manually generated tasks or dynamic ones.
 While [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential) & [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) are really powerful tasks to loop over the result of a previous task, there are some drawbacks.
 If the task you are looping over is too large, you can easily end up with hundreds of tasks created.
-If, for example, you were using a pattern with Each inside Each (nested looping), it would take only a 20 taskRuns X 20 taskRuns flow to reach 400 taskRuns.
+If, for example, you were using a pattern with Each inside Each (nested looping), it would take only a 20 TaskRuns X 20 TaskRuns flow to reach 400 TaskRuns.

 ::: warning
 Based on our observations, we have seen that in cases where there are **more than 100** tasks on a flow, we see a decrease in performance and longer executions.